mk-fg/games/factorio/Moon_Logic/README.md

     - [LuaCombinator 2](https://mods.factorio.com/mod/LuaCombinator2) by [OwnlyMe](https://mods.factorio.com/user/OwnlyMe)

         Great mod on which Sandboxed LuaCombinator above was based itself.
 Long-deprecated by now.
+        I think this one is also based off [Patched LuaCombinator](https://mods.factorio.com/mod/LuaCombinator) and the original [LuaCombinator](https://forums.factorio.com/viewtopic.php?f=93&t=15352) mods, but not sure.

 - Other programmable logic combinator mods, in no particular order: